Kansas Retirement Guide

-Kansas, population almost 2.8 million in 2006, is a midwestern state in the heart of America.
+Kansas, population over 2.9 million in 2015, is a midwestern state in the heart of America.
+Median age is 36.
 Kansas is the Sunflower State and its capital is Topeka.
 This page will provide some basic information about what it is like to retire in Kansas.
 The Kansas Rivers runs through this state.
 Agriculture is extremely important along with military bases and manufacturers such as Cessna.
-The Wikipedia entry for Kansashas additional facts.
+The Wikipedia entry for Kansas has additional facts.
+Updated Nov.
+2016.

-The reviews on this site can help you make a more informed choice about where to retire in Kansas or other states - there is important information about real estate prices; what makes each community special and not so special; along with important information about the cultural, economic, medical, and transportation infrastructure.
+The city and 55+ community reviews on this site can help you make a more informed choice about where to retire in Kansas or other states - there is important information about real estate prices; what makes each community special and not so special; along with important information about the cultural, economic, medical, and transportation infrastructure.

 The Kansas climate is humid-continental, influenced by the Gulf of Mexico and from the northwest.
 Summers are hot and humid with frequent thunderstorms and occasional tornados.

 Economy and Real Estate Prices

-Kansas's per capita income at $30,811, a bit below the U.S. average.
+Kansas's household iincome in 2010-2014 was $51,872, a bit below the U.S. average.
 The State has the 7th lowest cost of living according to MERIC.
-Median home prices are much less expensive than in the rest of the U.S. The median home value in the state was $139,000 in January 2012.
-In Kansas City the median home went for $188,000 in the 3rd quarter of 2016, in Topeka the median home price in the same period was $98,900 and the cost of living, 79.
+Median home prices are much less expensive than in the rest of the U.S. The Zillow Home Value Index in the state was $126,000 in late 2016.
+In Kansas City the median home went for $188,000 in the 3rd quarter of 2016, in Topeka the median home price in the same period was $127,100 (NAR).